Our long term survivors…

 Rachel’s Story: In January 2016 liver metastases were diagnosed along with multiple peritoneal nodes.

-My name is Gary, I was diagnosed with severe advanced liver cancer in March of this year.
-Living in Canada I was given a year to live – probably less.
-The prognosis was the unfortunate product of a public health system that applies to New Zealand and Australia as well.
-All three countries have similar dismal records with this disease.
+My name is Gary, I was diagnosed with severe advanced liver cancer in 2017 of this year.
+I was given a year to live – probably less.
 Knowing I was in trouble I started checking around.
 Fortunately after combing the internet I came across a cancer navigator.
 Never heard of one of those but it was the luckiest thing that ever happened to me.